SIMBAChain/CarDemo_iOS/docs/index.rst

 * Hit the "Open Xcode" button on the popup.
 * Choose where you want to save the project and hit clone.
 * Xcode should open the project.

-Using SIMBA Chain
+.. alert:: If the app shows errors give it a minute and try building or running the app a few times Using SIMBA Chain
 ==============